Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 You apply online for a short-time working permit (in Dutch) to the Ministry of Social Affairs and Work.

-If you are granted the permit, you apply to the Employment Insurance Agency (UWV) for the unemployment benefit for the hours not worked, using this form (in Dutch).
+If you are granted the permit, you notify the Employment Insurance Agency (UWV) of your short-time working permit (in Dutch) within two days.
+Next, you apply to UWV for the unemployment benefit (in Dutch) for the hours not worked.